aylinko/globalterrorism/README.md

 ## Data

-The data was used was from the National Consortium for the Study of Terrorism and Responses to Terrorism (START).
+The data was used was from the National Consortium for the Study of Terrorism and Responses to Terrorism (START), University of Maryland.
+(2018).
+The Global Terrorism Database (GTD) [Data file].
+Retrieved from https://www.start.umd.edu/gtd".
 The same data set made public can be found in this Kaggle page https://www.kaggle.com/ecodan/global-terrorism-db/home.
 The data set contains **181691** observations and **135** variables.
 Eventually, the data was preprocessed to **121** variables.

-#### i.
-Data Description
+## Analysis

-Below is a list of the variables in the data set and their description.
+## Conclusion